MicrosoftDocs/memdocs/memdocs/configmgr/mdt/user-driven-installation-guide.md

    |    **X**     |    60     |
    |    **Y**     |    60     |

-9. In the Build Your Own Page toolbox, click and drag the **Textbox** control to the empty wizard page at approximately the following coordinates:
+9. In the Build Your Own Page toolbox, select and drag the **Textbox** control to the empty wizard page at approximately the following coordinates:

    - *x* = 60